20 Ways to Make Your Wedding More Sustainable

 Pro-tip: list your items for sale before your wedding, and arrange for the buyer to come pick the items up at the end of the reception!

-4 - Consider potted plants for centerpieces
+4 - Consider potted plants for wedding centerpieces

-6 - Buy used vases
+6 - Buy used vases, candle votives, and other non-wedding-specific decor

 7 - Opt for compostable plates, napkins, and cups